pizzawithsucuk/neptune-archiver/README.md

 Small python script for crawling through a neptune.ai project and store data locally archive-like.
 In addition, the script provides functionality to retrieve an archived project and upload all data to a neptune.ai project.
 Useful to archive projects and free-up space in your workspace.
 Under development, code is a draft.
+Feedback and contributions welcome.

 ## Usage
 Make sure you have neptune installed and your neptune api-token is set as an environment variable.